BYU announces all campuses will now give Honor Code amnesty and 'leniency' to students who report sexual assaults

 "It's absolutely critical that students and others understand the confidentiality portion," she said.
 "No information will ever be shared between the Honor Code Office and the Title IX office."

-Julie Valentine, a BYU nursing professor who served on the advisory panel that recommended BYU adopt an amnesty, said the goal of the new policies is to promote and encourage the reporting of sexual misconduct.
+Julie Valentine, a BYU nursing professor who served on the advisory council that recommended the school provide amnesty to victims and witnesses, said the goal of the new policy is to encourage the reporting of sexual misconduct.

-The policies' caveats regarding health and safety are standard language for universities, she said, and meant to preserve campus safety.
-She gave the examples of students making threats against their peers or dealing drugs as instances where an investigation might produce information that warrants discipline.
+The policy's caveat regarding health and safety are standard language for universities, she said, and meant to preserve campus safety.
+Investigations might produce information that warrants discipline if, for example, students are accused of making threats against their peers or dealing drugs, she said.

 "A university would want to be able to intercede to protect the health and safety of the individual or other people," she said.